 Uploading the theme using cPanel

-cPanel is easier that the Filezilla method, it takes less time and it makes things faster.
-Web hosting companies like Inmotion Hosting offer a cPanel control panel, and it’s fast to use compared to other hosting providers.
+cPanel is easier than the FileZilla method, it takes less time and it makes things faster.
+Web hosting companies like HostGator offer a cPanel control panel, and it’s fast to use compared to other hosting providers.
 So, login to cPanel and find the icon “File Manager” and click “WP-content”, then, “Themes” as the below screenshot:

 Now, open the “themes” file: